Prasugrel versus Clopidogrel in Patients with Acute Coronary Syndromes

 Source: View publication →

-In patients with acute coronary syndrome undergoing percutaneous coronary intervention, prasugrel significantly reduced the composite rate of cardiovascular death, myocardial infarction, or stroke compared to clopidogrel, but at the cost of a higher incidence of major bleeding.
+In patients with acute coronary syndromes undergoing percutaneous coronary intervention, prasugrel significantly reduced ischemic events and stent thrombosis compared to clopidogrel, but at the cost of a significantly increased risk of major and fatal bleeding.

 Key Findings